OmniLayer/spec/README.md

 The Amount for sale and the Amount desired are the two fields that can be updated.
 Neither of these fields can have a value of zero when updating a sell order.
 The fields *Previous amount for sale* and *Previous amount desired* are required, per the table below.

 Attempts to change the Currency identifier for sale or the Currency identifier desired must invalidate the update transaction.
 Attempts to update a sell order that is not active for any reason must be invalidated.
 A valid transaction type 21 with Action=2 updates the existing sell order, including block number and position within the block, and then performs the same matching process as for a transaction type 21 with Action=1 (New).

-To update a specific sell order, the values in the following fields must match the corresponding values in the message that created the sell order or in the latest Action = 2 (Update) message that affected the sell order, if there is one:
+To update a specific sell order, the values in the following fields must match the corresponding values in the most recent transaction type 21 message that affected the sell order: the original Action = 1 (New) message or the most recent Action = 2 (Update) message, if there is one, based on block number and transaction sequence number within the block.

 | **This Message** | **Matched Message** |
 | ---- | ---- | ---- |